- Best Foundation for Pale Skin

 The Charlotte Tilbury Foundation is really reppin’ it for the high-end foundations.
 Sure, it comes at a higher price tag but boy, does it pay off.
 The selection covers cool, warm AND neutral fair tones, showing a real range of diversity for different pale-hued skin.
 We opted for ‘0 Fair’ and ‘1 Fair’ – the two lightest shades.
 I tested this particular foundation on my own skin (I’m naturally ginger, so you can tell what level of pastiness I’m working with here) and I found an almost perfect match – if anything, it was slightly too pale!
 With a full coverage and matte finish, this is an ideal foundation for the fairest of them all.

 We absolutely adored the coverage, longevity and colour this formula provided, but it is by no means the palest foundation we’ve tried.
 Although it explored many fair tones and sat well with one of our testers, it did not cover the full spectrum of porcelain shades.
 Nevertheless, it caters for the average fair skinned beauty, earning itself a place on our list.
-We opted for the first two palest shades within the collection, ‘Oslo’ and ‘Mont Blanc’.
-For the extremely pale, you are better off opting for Oslo and potentially adding a very minimal amount of lightening drops, just to be safe.
+We opted for the first two palest shades within the collection, ‘Siberia’ and ‘Mont Blanc’.
+For the extremely pale, you are better off opting for Siberia and potentially adding a very minimal amount of lightening drops, just to be safe.